tobek/laminae/colophon.md

 ### AI-Generated Text

 At this time a tiny fraction of the text (about 0.3%---just a couple paragraphs) has been generated using <a href="https://openai.com/blog/gpt-3-apps/">OpenAI's GPT-3</a> language model.
-I do intend, however, to use it significantly more to generate text to flesh out incomplete laminae with deeper worlds than my time would permit.
+I do intend, however, to use it significantly more to generate text to flesh out incomplete laminae to turn them into deeper worlds than my time would permit.

 All of the introductory and frame matter, along with the concepts for, introduction to, and outline of every lamina, have all been written by me.
 All of the current completed laminae chapters have also been written in full by me, but future ones will be a collaboration.